Why Employers Need to Embrace Remote Work Options to Attract Top Talent

 It's no secret that the pandemic has had a profound impact on the way we work.
 As lockdown and stay-at-home orders were issued, businesses abruptly sent home everyone whose jobs could be performed remotely.
 Most people had little notice or preparation for this transition, making the first few months chaotic as employees adjusted to Zoom meetings and teams software while working at dining room tables or bedroom desks with children and pets underfoot.
 But as companies got more organized and employees settled into a new normal, many people found they actual preferred working remotely-- and don't want to go back to the office.

 According to data from the US Chamber of Commerce, 36% of middle-market companies polled in the fourth quarter of 2021 reported they had remote employees who were in-office before the pandemic.
 Out of that 36%, 65% were currently using hybrid work options and 48% were allowing permanent full-time work options for certain employees.
 A Pew Research Center study found that 59% of employees whose work could be done from home were still completely or mostly remote as of January 2022.
 While this number is reduced from 71% in October 2020, it is a huge increase from the 23% who were working remotely prior to the pandemic.
 While in October 2020, 64% were working from home because going into the office was not an option, but by January 2020 that number had decreased to 38%, with 61% of employees saying they weren't going into the office because they preferred remote work.
 Fear of contracting the coronavirus was becoming less of a concern, with only 42% citing it as a significant reason they were choosing to work from home as of January 2020.
-A Gallup poll from September 2021 found a similar preference for remote work options, with 91% of employees who were working from home at least some of the time wanting to continue having this option, and 3 in 10 remote workers saying they would look for other work if they were required to return to the office full time.
+A Gallup poll from September 2021 found a similar preference for remote working options, with 91% of employees who were working from home at least some of the time wanting to continue having this option, and 3 in 10 remote workers saying they would look for other work if they were required to return to the office full time.

 The Airbnb Approach

-Regardless of what employers want, it's clear that employees are looking for more flexibility, and in a tight candidate market where the power is squarely in the employees’ hands, employers will need to pay attention to these preferences to compete for top talent.
+Regardless of what employers want, it's clear that employees are looking for more flexibility, and in a tight candidate market where the power is squarely in the employees’ hands, employers will need to pay attention to these preferences to compete for top talent in a global talent pool.
 Some companies like Airbnb are embracing the change to the traditional work model, announcing that their employees would have the option to be remote full-time or to come into the office, as well as other perks such as the option to travel and work around the world and a promise that salaries won't vary based on their location.
 CEO Brian Cesky cited a desire to foster innovation and creativity while finding the best combination of in-person and remote collaboration in his explanation of Airbnb's commitment to more flexible work arrangements.

-The response from job seekers was overwhelming-- more than 800k people visited the Airbnb careers page after they announced their new remote work policy.
+The response from job seekers was overwhelming-- more than 800k people visited the Airbnb careers page after they announced their new remote working policy.
 Whether this and similar models will become the new normal remains to be seen, but one thing is certain: employees are demanding changes in the way they work, and employers will need to adapt if they want to remain competitive.

 The Benefits of Remote Work for Employees